 E.3.
-Summary of Student Evaluations of Teaching
+Summary of Student Course Perception Surveys

-Include a summary table(s) and analysis of the data from the student evaluations of teaching for each course taught during the period of evaluation or the period starting Fall 2015, whichever is shorter.
-Analysis may include tables and/or figures with subset(s) of data for specific courses or student evaluation questions that support the teaching narrative.
+Include a summary table(s) and analysis of the data from the student course perception surveys (CPS and SET, if applicable) for each course taught during the period of evaluation or the period starting Fall 2017, whichever is shorter.
+Analysis may include tables and/or figures with data for specific courses or student evaluation questions that support the teaching narrative.